 4. Who helped David beat Goliath?

 5. Will God help us with our problems?

 2. Recreate the Scene

 Go on a walk with your child and while on this walk pick out five rocks.
 Once back home, outside on the driveway or sidewalk draw a large box with sidewalk chalk and write a big G in the middle for Goliath.
-Have you stand the appropriate distance way for his age and throw the rocks to land on the G in the box.
+Have your child stand the appropriate distance way for his age and throw the rocks to land on the G in the box.

 3. Learning How God Protects Us

 Using a pipe cleaner or wikki stick help your child make five small crosses.
 Now take the crosses outside and using dirt and a little water let your child make a mud pie.
 Scoop out a handful of the mud and place the cross inside the mud and using more mud over the cross and to make a ball.
 Repeat again until you have five balls (stones).
 Set the stones in the sun to dry.
 Once the stones are dry throw them on the ground to break them so your child can see the cross or use them in the previous game to throw at Goliath.
-Talk with your child about what is a Goliath in his life, maybe going to a new school or being scared of the dark.
+Talk with your child about what a Goliath might be in his life, maybe going to a new school or being scared of the dark.
 Pray with your child to have God protect him in that situation just as God protected David.

 Thank you, God, that You are strong enough to protect us and help us in every situation.
 Please help us trust You with all our fears.
 Teach us to honor Jesus with every challenge we face.
+Amen.